-- I. That in no case shall its application contravene the general concepts established in the Accounting Criteria. - I. That the rules that have been applied in the hierarchy process will be substituted, when a specific accounting criterion is issued by the Commission, or an FRS, on the subject in which said process was applied.
+- I That in no case shall its application contravene the general concepts established in the Accounting Criteria. - If It is a the rules that have been applied in the hierarchy process will be substituted, when a specific accounting criterion is issued by the Commission, or an FRS, on the subject in which said process was applied.